Installation and Configuration

 .

-We recommend creating a systemd overlay to add the necessary settings to the service configuration.
+We recommend creating a systemd overlay to add the necessary settings to the service configuration:

-Run systemctl edit --full opennms.service
+systemctl edit opennms.service

-and add the following line to the [Service]
+and add the following line to the[Service]

 Reload the systemd unit with systemctl daemon-reload